kimhanna3/2D_supermario/README.md

 ## 🔧 How to Build

-Make sure you have the development version of `ncurses` and `SDL2` installed.
+Make sure you have the development version of `ncurses` installed.

 ### Compile the program:
 ```bash